osrf/ros2_raw_dds_example/README.md

 This repository contains an example of having a "raw" DDS node communicate with a ROS 2 network.
 In this case "raw" means that it is a program that does not use any of the ROS 2 libraries, but instead uses a DDS implementation directly.
-In this particular case, the DDS implementation used is [Fast-DDS](https://github.com/eProsima/Fast-DDS/).
+This repository has examples using [Fast-DDS](https://github.com/eProsima/Fast-DDS/) and [CycloneDDS](https://github.com/eclipse-cyclonedds/cyclonedds).

 ## Building from source

 ### Install ROS 2 Rolling

-Follow the instructions at https://docs.ros.org/en/rolling/Installation.html
+Follow the instructions at https://docs.ros.org/en/rolling/Installation.html.

 ### Build the prerequisites